laserpants/update-deep/examples/todo-list/README.md

                          └──────────────┘   |
 ```

-The `Data.TodoItem` module defines the `TodoItem` type
+On th right, the `Data.TodoItem` module defines the `TodoItem` type

 ```elm
 type alias TodoItem = { text : String }
 ```

-which is just a description of the anticipated task. `Data.Notification` is similar.
-It represents a “toast” notification shown on the screen.
+which is just a description of the anticipated task. `Data.Notification` represents a “toast” notification shown on the screen.
 These modules are not so important for this example, so let's concentrate instead on the four modules on the left side of the diagram; `Main`, `Notifications`, `Todos`, and `Todos.Form`.
 Each one of these specifies its own `Msg` and `State` type, as well as `update` and `init` functions.
 (Subscriptions are not used in this example.)